1000 Towns of Canada help to create nicknames/slogans for Canadian Small Towns.

 - What do you want to be known for?

-- How will you tell about this to the world?
+- How will you tell this to the world?

 IN SEARCH OF SLOGANS

-In last weeks, 1000 Towns of Canada team visited a few small towns in Ontario.
+In the last weeks, the 1000 Towns of Canada team visited a few small towns in Ontario.
 We enjoined amazing streets and buildings, cafes and museums, libraries’ historical expositions and chat with people.

 Elora, the Town for Real Movie Lovers